Organic Acids Test + Amino Acids Urine Test Combo

 - Methylcitric (Vitamin H-Biotin)

 Amino Acids Urine Test:

 Organic Acids Test:10 mL of first morning urine before food or drink is suggested.
 Patient should avoid apples, grapes (including raisins), pears, cranberries and their juices 24 hours prior to specimen collection.

 Amino Acids Urine Test: 25 mL of of first morning urine before food or drink is required for the random collection.
-The patient should discontinue amino acid supplementation 48 hours prior to the collection of specimen.

 For urine instructions please click here.